VishakArudhra/BastionBook-3tierArch/README.md

 Since the commit pushed to attempt the containerized deployment of our application in the **main** branch, file structure has been changed significantly to affect the successful working of this branch.

-Therefore, until this incosistency is fixed, those with limited knowledge might not find it easy to work the **deploy** branch and execute the *ansible playbooks* .
+Therefore, until this incosistency is fixed, those with limited knowledge might not find it easy to work with the **deploy** branch and execute the *ansible playbooks* .

 ### Setting Up Custom Domain Address for your API Gateway